 Ensure that your contacts (customers and suppliers) are updated with all necessary details required for e-invoicing.
 Without this critical data, your eInvoices cannot be processed properly.
 The information should include accurate business name, Tax Identification Number (TIN), addresses, other contact details and other relevant data.

-For sales invoices, ensure that each line item contains the required details such as the unit price, amount, and tax rate during your data entry.
+For sales invoices, using Xero invoicing system to ensure that each line item contains the required details such as the unit price, amount, and tax rate during your data entry.
 Xero allows you to tag sales invoices with the relevant tracking category to ensure they are properly classified when submitting the eInvoice.

-Tip: Tagging each sales invoice with the tracking category ensures that the MyInvois classification is correct and that the submission to LHDN is smooth.
+Tip for Xero Users: Tagging each sales invoice transaction with the tracking category ensures that the MyInvois classification is correct and that the submission to LHDN is smooth.

-For bills to pay, particularly for foreign suppliers or individuals, ensure that the Tracking Category is applied to all line items.
+Therefore, as the buyer, all Xero users need to ensure that the Tracking Category is applied to all line items in transactions.
 This step ensures that you generate a self-billed eInvoice.

 On the 4th of the following month (after 30 days), your consolidated eInvoice and self-billed eInvoice will be automatically generated in Xero.
-It’s important to review the generated invoices to ensure they reflect all the correct information.
+These automations facilitate Xero users to review the generated invoices to ensure they reflect all the correct information before sending to MyInvois Portal through API.

-Tip: The system may experience heavy traffic and delays after lunch hours.
-If you’re submitting on the last day, try to submit your eInvoice before 8 AM to avoid delays.
+Tip for Xero Users: The system may experience heavy traffic and delays after lunch hours.
+If you’re submitting on the last day, try to send your eInvoice for validation before 8 AM to avoid delays.

 Before submitting, ensure all details in the generated consolidated eInvoices and consolidated self-billed eInvoices are correct.
 Here’s your action item checklist:

 The eInvoice submission deadline is the 7th of the following month ends.
-Once everything is confirmed, submit your consolidated eInvoice and consolidated self-billed eInvoice to MyInvois.
+Once everything is confirmed, submit your consolidated eInvoice and consolidated self-billed eInvoice to MyInvois Portal through API to validate your e-invoices.

-Tip: Timing is critical.
+Tip for Xero Users: Timing is critical.
 If you’re submitting on the last day, it’s recommended to submit before 8 AM.
-Submitting early helps avoid delays caused by system congestion later in the day.
+Submitting in earlier date helps avoid delays caused by API system congestion later in the day.

 After 6 months of relaxation period for Phase 2 businesses, you will be required to submit individual e-invoices and consolidated eInvoices from 1st July 2025.
 Rest assured that Xero is already equipped with this feature.